Dnzldotexe/scientific_calculator_gui/README.md

-# scientific_calculator_gui
+# scientific_calculator_gui_thanos_theme
-Scientific Calculator GUI using Android Stuio
+Scientific Calculator GUI using Android Stuio with a Thanos theme